allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-license-credential.md

 ## Abstract

 Financial services regulation is based on licenses issued by a publicly appointed authority for a given jurisdiction.
-Typically these are maintained centrally by the same authority in a public registry, for example the [FCA registry].
+Licenses allow legal entities to perform activities such holding client money, offer financial advice etc. Typically a record of all issued licensees is maintained centrally in a public registry such as the [FCA register](https://register.fca.org.uk/s/).

-This ADR describes the structure of a financial services license based on Self-Sovereign Identity where the  verifiable credential as per [W3C Recommendation](https://www.w3.org/TR/vc-data-model/) forms .
-This credential will be signed by a authority
+This ADR describes the structure of a Financial Services License based on the [W3C specification](https://www.w3.org/TR/vc-data-model/) for verifiable credential.
+This credential will be signed by the relevant authority and can be used as proof of identity (for example, when establishing relationships with new clients) and proof that holder can perform claimed services.

-Through this mechanism any legal person with suitable licensing can use services on the Cosmos Cash network, enabling Cosmos Cash as a PaaS (Platform as a Service)
+With respect to Cosmos Cash, any legal person with a suitable license can present this evidence of authority and perform network services, such as:

+* Mint or burn e-money tokens
+* Operate a Decentralized Exchange
+* etc.

 ---